 Step 3.
 Break it down.

 So what work actually goes into installing new, secure, windows?
-Break down the work for the larger initiative into more consumable pieces, like epics.
-This will give you a granular view into all the steps required to achieve your initiative.
+Break down the work for the larger initiative into more consumable pieces, like epics, which can help with agile quarterly planning.
+This will give you a granular view of all the steps required to achieve your initiative.

 For example, you have to remove the old windows, buy new windows, install them, improve window experience with coverings.
 These pieces of work would populate your backlog.